Evaluating LLM-Contaminated Crowdsourcing Data Without Ground Truth: Model

 \end{definition}

-Examples of naive strategies include: exerting effort and reporting $X_i$ for some questions while randomly selecting answers for the rest; or fully relying on an LLM and always reporting $Z_i$.
-In contrast, non-naive strategies are typically complex and impractical, often resembling malicious behavior rather than mere low-effort cheating.
+In particular, $\nu$ does not make $\hat{X}_i$ depend jointly on both $X_i$ and $Z_i$ on the same question.
+Examples of lazy-reporting strategies include: exerting effort and reporting $X_i$ for some questions while randomly selecting answers for the rest; or fully relying on an LLM and always reporting $Z_i$.
+In contrast, \textbf{non-lazy reporting strategies are typically complex and impractical}, often resembling malicious rather than mere low-effort behavior.
 For example, an agent may first exert effort to obtain $X_i$ for each question and then mix it with $Z_i$ by reporting ``yes'' if either $X_i$ or $Z_i$ is ``yes'', and ``no'' otherwise.

 \textbf{Principal Information}\; The principal can observe the reports $\hat{X}_i$ and $\hat{X}_j$, but not the underlying signals $X_i, X_j$ and $Z_i, Z_j$.
-Furthermore, the principal cannot directly evaluate human responses using the ground truth $Y$.
+This implies that the principal cannot directly evaluate human responses using the ground truth $Y$.
 Without knowing $Y$, the principal cannot distinguish the real information $X_i$ and the cheap signal $Z_i$ without further assumptions.
 Our method assumes that the principal can observe a signal $Z$ that is (strongly) correlated with the agents' cheap signals.
-In the context of LLM cheating, for example, the principal can generate answers to a fraction of the questions using a popular LLM.
+In the context of LLM contamination, for example, the principal can generate answers to a fraction of the questions using a popular LLM.

-The effectiveness of our method necessarily depends on the quality of $Z$ --- how well the principal's information can block the correlation between agents' cheap signals.
+The effectiveness of our method necessarily depends on the quality of $Z$\textemdash how well the principal's information can block the correlation between agents' cheap signals.
 We will introduce our method and the assumptions in \cref{sec:mechanism} and empirically verify the assumptions in \cref{subsec:assumption}.